jcubic/lips/REFERENCE.md

 (dynamic-wind before thunk after)

-Accepts 3 procedures/lambdas and executes before, then thunk, and always after even if an error occurs in thunk.
+Accepts 3 procedures/lambdas and executes before, then thunk, and always after even if an error occurs in thunk. before is re-run and after is run again when a continuation captured inside thunk is re-entered or escapes across the dynamic-wind boundary.
 ```

 ## empty?